cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 ## Data flow optimization

-This optimization inspects the data flow in the program and removes instructions and variables (both user defined and temporary) that are dispensable or have no effect on the program execution.
-Each individual optimizations performed is described separately.
+This optimization inspects the actual data flow in the program and removes instructions and variables (both user defined and temporary) that are dispensable or have no effect on the program execution.
+Each individual optimization performed is described separately below.

-At this moment, data flow optimization doesn't affect global variables at all.
-Furthermore, main body variables are only processed when the optimization level is set to `aggressive`.

-This optimization inspects values of user defined variables and can make changes to the code that are only valid for the particular values assigned to the affected variables in the source code.
-To produce compiled code where changing values of some variables is possible, use global variables preferably.
-If you use local variables for this purpose, make sure to set the optimization level for this optimizer to `basic`.
+Data flow optimizations can have profound effect on the resulting code.
+User-defined variables can get completely eliminated, and variables in expressions can get replaced by different variables that were determined to hold the same value.
+The goal of these replacements is to allow eliminating some instructions.
+The optimizer doesn't try to avoid variable replacements that do not lead to instruction elimination - this would make the resulting code more understandable, but the optimizer would have to be more complex and therefore more prone to errors.

+> **Note:** One of Mindcode goals is to support making small changes to the compiled code, allowing users to change
+> crucial parameters in the compiled code without a need to recompile entire program.
+To this end, assignments to
+> [global variables](SYNTAX-1-VARIABLES.markdown#global-variables) are never removed.
+Any changes to `set`
+> instructions in the compiled code assigning value to global variables are fully supported and the resulting program
+> is fully functional, as if the value was assigned to the global variable in the source code itself.
+>
+> [Main variables](SYNTAX-1-VARIABLES.markdown#main-variables) are treated in the same way, unless the optimization
+> level is set to `aggressive`.
+In this case, main variables can be completely removed by the program, and even if
+> they stay in the compiled code, changing the value assigned to a main variable may not produce the same effect as
+> compiling the program with the other value.
+In other words, changing a value assigned to main variable in the
+> compiled code may make the program faulty.

 ### Detection of uninitialized variables

 The data flow analysis reveals cases where variables might not be properly initialized, i.e. situations where a value of a variable is read before it is known that some value has been written to the variable.
-This is not an optimization, i.e. nothing is done to the uninitialized variables.
+Warnings are generated for each uninitialized variable found.

-Since Mindustry Logic executes the code repeatedly while preserving variable values, not initializing a variable might be a valid choice.
-In this case, just ignore the warning, or move the entire code into an infinite loop and initialize the variables before that loop.
-For example,
+Since Mindustry Logic executes the code repeatedly while preserving variable values, not initializing a variable might be a valid choice, relying on the fact that all variables are assigned a value of `null` by Mindustry at the beginning.
+If you intentionally leave a variable uninitialized, you may just ignore the warning.
+To avoid the warning, move the entire code into an infinite loop and initialize the variables before that loop.
+For example:

 ```
 count += 1